 PICKING A PAINT COLOR AND FINISH

-Look for houses similar to yours as regarding finish and color.
+Begin by looking for houses similar to yours as regarding finish and color.

 For example, my house is a red brick so I will look for red brick houses.
 Then I will narrow my search down to the house with the doors that I like the most.

-Let’s start with cleaning the door.
+To get your door ready for paint begin by cleaning the door.
 I like to take a broom and give it a good dusting off especially if there are some spider webs.

 This step depends on how steady your hand is.
 I have been painting for many years so I skip this step, but if you are a beginner and have less experience, you might want to proceed as follows: